retis-org/retis/docs/index.md

 The above options will be concatenated, meaning that both filters must match in order to have a match and generate events for packets.

-Meta filtering has some known limitations, in particular no bitfield support is available and only one field at the time can be matched.
+Meta filtering has some known limitations, in particular only one field at the time can be matched.

 ## Tracking